Chris works part time on seasonal forecasting, seasonal to multidecadal climate variability, and as an advisor to the Met Office Hadley Centre.

 Climate data set construction.

 Chris carries out research on observed and modelled climate variability and into practical seasonal to annual long-range forecasting and predictability.
-He also contributes to the regular experimental seasonal long-range forecasts.
-He has a number of international collaborations involving many countries worldwide, particularly USA, Australia, China and Sweden.
+He also contributes to the regular seasonal long-range forecasts.
+He has a number of international collaborations, particularly with USA, South Korea, Australia, China and Sweden.

 After obtaining a BSc(Hons) in Physics at Reading University in 1966, Chris joined the then National Institute of Oceanography working on deep ocean currents, including two spells at sea.
 Joining the Met Office in 1968, after training he went to the Operational Instrumentation Branch in 1969.
 He became the manager of its Sensor Development group in 1970 developing surface instruments including the earliest usable humidity measurements on ocean buoys.